greboid/contempt/README.md

 Returns the latest semver tag of the given repository.
 The "prefixed" variant will discard the given prefix from tag names before comparing them using semver.

+## Dealing with registry credentials

+There are two cases in which contempt requires credentials: checking the latest digest for an image in a non-public registry (when the `{{image}}` template function is used), and pushing built images (when the `-push` flag is used).

+### Checking digests

+You can supply a single set of credentials to use for checking digests using the `-registry-user` and `-registry-pass` flags (or associated environment variables).
+If these options aren't passed and the registry is not public, then credentials will be read from `~/.docker/config.json` if it exists, else `${XDG_RUNTIME_DIR}/containers/auth.json`.

+### Pushing

+For pushes, contempt expects `buildah` to handle authentication for it.
+To that end, you will probably want to call `buildah login` before running contempt.
+Buildah will also read from `~/.docker/config.json` so a `docker login` will also suffice.

+### GitHub Actions

+If you are running contempt using GitHub Actions (or possibly other CI tooling) and need to supply multiple sets of credentials for the `{{image}}` function, you may encounter a number of inconvenient issues:

+- The `XDG_RUNTIME_DIR` env var is not set, and the `/run/user` directory is not writable, meaning `buildah login` stores its credentials in `/var/tmp/containers-user-1001/containers/containers/auth.json`.
+Contempt will not read from this location when trying to find credentials for the `{{image}}` function.
+- The default actions image comes pre-supplied with a `~/.docker/config.json` with credentials for Docker Hub.
+  Because this file exists contempt won't even attempt to read `${XDG_RUNTIME_DIR}/containers/auth.json`, even if you've set the environment variable to a sensible value.

+The simplest way to deal with this situation is to use `docker login` to write credentials to Docker's config file.

 ## Example